Steel Fox Blog

 Ready to get started?

 Steel Fox EV & Electric serves State College, Philipsburg, Clearfield, Boalsburg, Bellefonte, Port Matilda, and surrounding Central PA communities.
-Call or text 814-554-0350 or request a free estimate online.
+Text or call 814-554-0350 or request a free estimate online.

 Get a Free Estimate